alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 - Name of the Government Department or Public body
 - The name of an individual who will act as the Organisation Manager
-- Some information about the proposed service.
+- The name of the proposed service.

 If this information is not provided or is unclear, PaaS Support should clarify with the requester.